RonaldAllanRivera/laravel-extract-web-ai-writer/README.md

   - Updates `cleaned_text` and may update `meta.title`.
   - Slower; obeys HTTP guardrails (2xx only, HTML/XHTML content types, size limits, redirects followed).

-Tip: A help box is shown above the table summarizing these options, and tooltips are available on hover.
+ Tip: Click the help icon (“?”) in the header to open a modal summarizing these options.
+Tooltips are available on hover.

 ### CLI utilities